Crime in Venezuela: Twentieth century

 In the early-20th century, Venezuela was limited to violent crimes occurring in rural areas.
 In the 1950s, the rapid urbanization of the population saw some rises in violent crime.
 In the 1960s following the restoration of democracy, insecurity rose when FALN leftist guerrillas participated in violent confrontations with the government, though such clashes subsided due to lack of public support for the guerrilla movement.
 Between the 1960s until the late-1980s, the murder rate stood between 8 and 10 homicides per 100,000.
 Following the "institutional crisis" surrounding the Venezuelan government and the socioeconomic issues shown during the Caracazo riots in 1989 and Hugo Chávez's 1992 coup attempts, homicides increased in Venezuela.
 This introduced to the Venezuelan population the notion of not following the societal rules and using violence to achieve goals, such as widespread looting during the Caracazo or by attempting to commit undemocratic coups such as in 1992.
 By 1993, Venezuela's murder rate stood at 21 homicides per 100,000 people.
 In 1994, when Rafael Caldera became president, he attempted to strengthen Venezuela's "institution", staying in the center of political issues, performing both conservative and reformative actions that resulted in the increase of the murder rate stopping; though his popularity and the public's trust in the political system decreased.
+According to the OVV, since 2000, some 250,000 homicides have been committed, most of them with firearms.

 Bolivarian Revolution

+When you have a functioning democracy and you have the opposition and the government in power, there's different solutions to problems; people debate, people discuss.
+In Venezuela, debate and discussion is not what the government is interested in, they want only loyalty.
+So if you have a police force, it's not about whether you're doing your job, it's about whether you're a revolutionary.
+So it doesn't matter what the statistics are, are you with the government or are you not with the government.